mrvollger/k-mer-variant-phasing/README.md

 # Joint k-mer and variant phasing

 ## Usage
 First set of a configuration file.
-See `config/config.yaml` for an commented example.
+See `config/config.yaml` for a commented example.
 Then run snakemake with the following command pointing to your configuration file.
 ```
 snakemake --profile profile/compute --configfile config/your_config.yaml